mbloch/mapshaper/docs/development/label-tool-design.md

 on the glyphs carries, a question that has to be answered somewhere, and answering it with a mode rather than by hit-priority is what keeps a centred label — whose text sits on top of its own anchor — grabbable at all.

+That exception is about the pointer and not about the mode, which `glyphsOutrankHandle()` first got wrong: in Draggable mode the glyphs won wherever the pointer was, so a label with its text offset had no anchor handle left — dragging the symbol under a `ne` label slid the text it was nowhere near.
+The handle only stands down where the glyphs are actually under the pointer, tested against the box the selection cue outlines.

+**The row's caption is what those two words are adjectives of**, and it was the ambiguous half of the control.
+Under "Position" the pair described the label, which is draggable in both modes — the anchor moves with a drag on the symbol whichever segment is lit, and in Fixed mode with a drag on the glyphs as well — so "Fixed" read as a lock that the tool does not have and does not need.
+(What it would be a lock against is already covered: nothing on an unselected label is grabbable, so Escape is the way to put a placed label out of a drag's reach.)
+Under "Offset from anchor" the same two words describe the offset, which is what the toggle actually governs and what the grid below it sets.

 The grid staying live is what makes the toggle cheap: **clicking a position is the way back**, since `-style label-pos=…` clears `dx`, `dy` and `text-anchor`